Rosa-Kang/newerportfolio/content/featured/lusfitness/index.md

 showInProjects: true
 ---

-Lux Fitness is a simple website made with plain JavaScript, HTML/CSS to study how to utilize GSAP and Grid for modern website styling.
+Lus Fitness is a simple website made with plain JavaScript, HTML/CSS to study how to utilize GSAP and Grid for modern website styling.